-OVERVIEW: The Tribeca Film Institute is much like Sundance in that they not only provide grant assistance for documentary film projects, they also offer a wealth of non-monetary support in the way of networking, one-on-one guidance, and other modes of help for projects at different stages of production.
+OVERVIEW: The Tribeca Film Institute is similar to Sundance in that they not only provide grant assistance for documentary film projects, they also offer a wealth of non-monetary support in the way of networking, one-on-one guidance, and other modes of help for projects at different stages of production.

-IP TAKE: Tribeca doesn't provide quite as many funding opportunities for documentary film as Sundance, but there are still quite a number of ways to get your doc project funded here.
+IP TAKE: Tribeca does not provide quite as many funding opportunities for documentary film as Sundance, but there are still quite a number of ways to get your documentary project funded here.